pudly/schmopera-hugo/content/articles/talking-with-singers-leonardo-capalbo.md

 I will not play Carlo as a wounded bird.
 He may lament the many things which he has lost in life, but his cries are not in vain.
 He is very realistically depicted as a man who is coming of age.
 Don Carlo is not a victim.
 He is beautifully human.

+>"The seemingly diverse roles work to enhance each other."

 Verdi's musical adaptation of the Schiller drama is respectful and thoughtfully composed.
 The vocal writing vacillates between music of a nostalgic or dreamlike quality and ferociously dramatic declarations.
 Carlo's music is a raw and honest account of the progress of a reluctant hero.
 I'm interested in building a vocal and theatrical interpretation of Verdi's Don Carlo that uses the gorgeous long melodic phrases to resonate as purposeful strategic planning rather than self indulgent despair.

 It is important to me to find the way in which to make the large vocal leaps, for example, have emotional impact and thrust, as dictated by Verdi, but to also use them to drive the narrative forward.
 This monumental score must be respectfully delivered to ensure that we hear the inner psychology that Verdi has written for each of these characters.
 This turbulent, complex and intensely emotional story is his own, but doesn't take away from the psychological and emotional development of the man himself.